- J.D., George Mason University School of Law

 - B.A., College of William and Mary

 - Admitted to practice in Virginia, the Fourth Circuit Court of Appeals, and the Federal District Courts for the Western and Eastern Districts of Virginia

+Barbara Massie Mouly is a native of Virginia.
 Professor Mouly earned her bachelor’s degree in English and was the recipient of the T.G.
 Jones Literary Prize.
-She earned her master’s in music in 1976 and continued her education at the Virginia Trial Advocacy Institute at the University of Virginia in 2002.
-Mouly is the author of Intelligent Design and Tort Law: Partners in a Unified Theory of Causation, 3 Liberty University Law Review, at 543- 574, No. 2 (Spring 2009).
+She earned her master’s degree in music, in piano performance.
+After earning her law degree, she served as a judicial law clerk and worked in litigation in two law firms.
+She continued her legal education at the Virginia Trial Advocacy Institute at the University of Virginia in 2002.
+She served in public office for three terms as a member of the Albemarle County, Virginia School Board.